kee-org/www-kee-pm/content/keevault/privacy.md

 1. Improves your security or privacy - We see this encrypted network as an innovative way to enhance your security and privacy beyond what is possible without the use of the network.
 We will only ever utilise the network if we are able to justify that such utilisation improves your security or privacy.
 2. Minimal data usage - We will only send what is required and will always ensure that in comparison to the data usage of the rest of the Kee Vault service, the data usage will be negligible both in terms of bandwidth usage and any metered costs you incur from your network supplier; if technically feasible we will use best efforts to deliver data when an unmetered internet connection is available.

-### Kee Vault's global privacy practices
+### Kee Vault’s global privacy practices

 **We store and process the information in several locations** in accordance with this Privacy Statement (our subprocessors may store and process data elsewhere).

 We work hard to comply with the applicable data privacy laws wherever we do business and strive to go beyond the minimum standards required by even the strictest international policies.

-Kee Vault's primary storage and processing location is the United Kingdom.
+Kee Vault’s primary storage and processing location is the United Kingdom.
 In future, we may store and process data elsewhere in the EU.
 We may also store, but not process, encrypted data in the United States.
 In all cases, this storage and processing adheres to the EU GDPR requirements or the UK equivalent.

 ### How we respond to compelled disclosure
 Kee Vault may disclose personally-identifying information or other information we collect about you to law enforcement in response to a valid subpoena, court order, warrant, or similar government order, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of third parties or the public at large.